Welcome to the UC Monks

 Christmas Parties in 2024

-The UC Monks welcome TFC members and guests to enjoy our three Christmas Parties at the UC Faculty Club on the Berkeley campus.
+The UC Monks welcome TFC members and guests to enjoy our two Christmas Parties at the UC Faculty Club on the Berkeley campus.
 Enjoy Food, Drink, and Songs including Christmas carols, holiday tunes, and a Hallelujah Chorus sing-a-long.

 Dates:

-- December 4, 5, and 6, 2024
+• December 5, and 6, 2024

 NEWS